-Unless specifically set forth to the contrary, when used in this report the terms "authID" the "Company," "we," "our," "us," and similar terms refer to authID Inc., a Delaware corporation and its subsidiaries. ~~The Company was formerly known as Ipsidy Inc.~~
+Unless specifically set forth to the contrary, when used in this report the terms "authID" the "Company," "we," "our," "us," and similar terms refer to authID Inc., a Delaware corporation and its subsidiaries.

 On June 26, 2023 the Company filed a Certificate of Amendment to its Amended and Restated Certificate of Incorporations to effect a one-for-eight (1-for-8) reverse split which became effective on July 7, 2023 (See Note 8 "Shareholders' Equity").